 |6 – 8||a medium-sized, main -sequence star orbited by planets and emitting light and heat||As the basis of our solar system, the sun sustains life on Earth.|

 |9 – 12||a gaseous body emitting heat and visible light by thermonuclear reactions and around which a planetary system revolves||Energy is produced at the sun’s core via a nuclear fusion reaction called the proton-proton chain.|

 The writing and editing of these lists, sentences, and definitions was performed under contract by science teachers and curriculum specialists from around the country to whom we are very grateful.

 Vocabulary introduction prior to studying a unit – Mr. Cabrera’s 7th grade class was about to begin a science unit on matter.
 Before teaching his students about the laws and properties of matter, he wanted to make sure they were familiar with the key terms they would encounter.
-Mr. Cabrera brought up the 7th Grade Matter Summary List on the white board so that the whole class could view the words' definitions and hear the sentences using the interactive flashcards.
-He then put the students in two teams for a fun round of WhichWord?
-The students now had a strong base from which to begin the matter unit and were able to understand concepts more readily.
+Mr. Cabrera loaded VocabularySpellingCity’s interactive FlashCards activity for the 7th Grade Matter Summary List on the whiteboard so that the whole class could review the definitions for each word and hear each word used in context.
+He then divided the students into two teams for a fun round of WhichWord?
+Definitions The students now had a firm understanding of the concepts that would be presented in the matter unit and were able to understand concepts more readily.

 Starting in kindergarten and continuing through 12th grade, students are exposed to and expected to learn an extensive amount of information in science, from facts and data to concepts and misconceptions.
 VocabularySpellingCity’s Science Vocabulary lists offer teachers a convenient way to build their students’ science knowledge and our interactive games and activities make learning the concepts fun for students, which can lead to better understanding and retention.